thingplus/thingplus.github.io/_posts/en/posts/2015-6-5-en_help_management.md

 Create and change the site.

 * Display the list of sites.
-* CHeck name and code of each site by click.
+* Check name and code of each site by click.

 #### Select site
 * Select site by click site name.
-Selected site will be dispalyed.
+Only selected site will be dispalyed.

 #### Regisiter site
-* Move site registration page by click <i class="fa fa-plus-circle"></i> buttom on right upper side of page.
+* Move site registration page by click <i class="fa fa-plus-circle"></i> button on right upper side of page.
 * Can registor site by plug in site name and code.
 * Select service options by registering site.
 * Service option will be saved.